mxslk/DebugYourPain/content/docs/main_posts/events.md

 Lab hours are a container for different experiments we want to run related pain.
 One session might be exploring a new theory of how awareness modulates pain.
 Another might be a new movement game we want to test.

-Our next open lab will be October 24th at 2pm EST.
+Our next open lab will be October 24th at 3pm EST. We will post details here and also via [our newsletter](https://landing.processing-pain.com/sign_up).

 ### **Join a cohort**